 No Win No Fee* claims make it affordable for everyone to access quality legal representation when they need it.
 Sometimes referred to as Conditional Fee Agreements (CFA), they are an arrangement where your solicitor takes on the financial risk of making a claim.

 You pay nothing up front, and none of your lawyer’s costs if your claim is not successful.
 If you win you pay a success fee, which is an agreed percentage of your total compensation payment.
-By law, this can not be more than 25%.
+Standard fees for successful claims are 25% of the compensation you receive.
 We’ll discuss it with you at the start of your claim – it will enable us both to work together in good faith.